Arrivals and Residence Information

 Is it better to bring supplies with me than buy them in Canada?

 Not necessarily.
 The duty and tax payable at the border could significantly increase the cost of these supplies.
 Be prepared to pay tax and duty on consumables like ink, paper, and paints.
-If you are not sure whether the supplies you need are available in Canada, contact your program coordinator for assistance.
+If you are not sure whether the supplies you need are available in Canada, contact your program delivery specialist for assistance.

 Is it better to hand carry my personal goods rather than ship them?